ritsudo/MBAC-MTRA-to-Blender/README.md

 ## Install (Blender 4.0)

-1. Download the latest .zip archive with addon from the Releases section"
+1. Download the latest .zip archive with addon from the Releases section
 2. In Blender: **Edit > Preferences > Add-ons > Install...** and pick the zip.
 3. Enable **MascotCapsule MBAC/MTRA Importer**.